 These are run automatically after a recording or playback is completed.
-Any errors in post-processing cause a hard stop preventing the status moving to complete.
-If errors are found then the operator should check the errors and see if they need to manually resolve these.
+Any errors in post-processing will cause a hard stop preventing the status from moving to complete.
+If errors are found the operator should investigate these errors to determine if they need to be manually resolved.